lorenzomie/VAE-generative-temperature-signal-for-CFRP-plate/README.md

     │                         `1.0-jqp-initial-data-exploration`.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
+    │   └── print_h5tree.py<- Generate the h5 tree to understand the structure of the dataset │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting